 Property and Equipment, net

-Property and equipment are stated at cost less accumulated depreciation.
+Property and equipment are stated at cost less accumulated depreciation and amortization.
 Depreciation expense is computed using the straight-line method over the estimated useful lives of the related assets.
-Leasehold improvements are amortized over the shorter of the asset's useful life or the life of the lease term.

 Useful lives of property and equipment are as follows: